-In a large bowl, whisk flour, baking powder, baking soda and salt together to combine.
+- In a large bowl, whisk all purpose flour, baking powder, baking soda, and salt together to combine.
 Set aside.

-In a liquid measuring cup, stir buttermilk and vanilla together.
+- In a liquid measuring cup, stir buttermilk and vanilla extract together.
 Set aside.

-In a separate large bowl, mix butter, oil and sugar together until combined.
-Mix in eggs and egg whites, one at a time, until mixture becomes very light and fluffy.
+- In a separate large bowl, mix butter, oil, and sugar together until combined.
+Mix in eggs and egg whites, one at a time, until the mixture becomes very light and fluffy.
 Scrape the sides of the bowl and mix again briefly.

-Divide evenly between baking pans and smooth the top.
-Bake 30-40 minutes in the lower 2/3rds of the oven.
-Cake will be done when a toothpick comes out clean or mostly clean with a few moist crumbs.
+- Divide evenly between baking pans and smooth the top.
+Bake 30-40 minutes in the lower two thirds of the oven.
+The cake will be done when a toothpick comes out clean or mostly clean with a few moist crumbs.

 For the Cream Cheese Frosting:

-Place all ingredients into a large bowl.
-Stir with a hand mixer (or stand mixer) until completely combined, thick and smooth.
+- Place all ingredients into a large bowl.
+Stir with an electric hand mixer (or stand mixer) until completely combined, thick and smooth.
 Scrape the sides and stir again briefly to ensure a smooth frosting.
 Use as desired.

 - Using a serrated bread knife, slice each cooled cake in half lengthwise to get four thin cakes.